• Skip to primary navigation

 • Leave the dried chickpeas to soak overnight in water.

-• Transfer the sieved chickpeas to a heavy based pan.
+• Next day, sieve and rinse well.
+Transfer them to a heavy based pan.
 Add enough water just to cover the chickpeas and add a teaspoon of bicarbonate of soda (this makes them easy to digest).
 Add 3 large cloves of garlic and the bay leaf.
-Cover and cook over a low-medium heat for 45 minutes.
-After the first 10 minutes, skim off any impurities that rise to the top and also discard of any more chickpea skins.
+Cover and cook for an hour over a low-medium heat.

-• When cooked, drain the chickpeas and garlic, discard the bay leaf plus any more skins left, and leave to cool for 15 minutes.
+• When cooked, drain the chickpeas and garlic, discard the bay leaf and keep some of the cooking water.
+Leave to cool for 20 minutes.

-• Mix the chickpeas using a hand blender or mixer with the rest of the ingredients (adding the extra clove of garlic - or even more to your taste but beware - could be potent!), dribbling in the olive oil gradually until you have a good dipping consistency.
-Chill for about 15 minutes.
+• Mix the chickpeas with the little cooking water using a hand blender or mixer with the rest of the ingredients (adding the extra clove of garlic - or even more to your taste but beware - could be potent!).
+Dribbling in the olive oil gradually until you have a good dipping consistency and add more cooking water as needed.
+Chill for at least 15 minutes.

 Notes

-Spoon into a bowl and drizzle with more olive oil.
+To serve: spoon into a bowl and drizzle with more olive oil.
 Add some sesame seeds, smoked paprika or fresh parsley.
-Serve with slices of good baguette, radishes, raw cauliflower florets, cucumber and/or carrot sticks.
+Serve with thin slices of toasted baguette and raw vegetables or crudités: radishes, raw cauliflower florets, cherry tomatoes, cucumber and carrot sticks.

 Jill Colonna standing in a French patisserie lab holding a giant whisk over an oversized mixer bowl